On Agents and Representation

 Direct on *(+44 7973 406067)*

-I have 4 decades experience working in the industry and good quality, interesting work has always found it's way to me and from 1980-2005 I worked consistently without an agent and was offered plenry of opportunities and accomplished some of my best work, winning 2 of my 3 BAFTA nominations.
+I have 4 decades experience working in the industry and good quality, interesting work has always found it's way to me and from 1980-2005 I worked consistently without an agent and was offered plenty of opportunities and accomplished some of my best work, winning 2 of my 3 BAFTA nominations.

-I still love my work, I'm still careful and passionate about delivering quality work in a timely manner and have the experience and on screen evidence to prove it.
+I still love my work, I'm still careful and passionate about delivering quality work to the screen in a timely manner and have the experience and on screen evidence to prove it.
 The work is not always about what needs doing as what doesn't need doing, being confident about this is the way to save much time and money - I have a couple of interesting examples I could share in a meeting.

-I've worked with a great variety of directors including the elusive auteurProducer/Director's Stanley Kubrick, who told me in person on my last day,"You did a great job.", (not bad considering he fired the first twochief make-up artists within the first 4 weeks).
-I've worked with quiet gentlesouls, bombasts like Michael Winner and Menachem Golan and a plethora of TV film and episodic tv hired guns some of whom had a vision they shared to achieve their distinctive style within a franchise.
+I've worked with a variety of directors including the elusive auteur Producer/Director's Stanley Kubrick, who told me in person on my last day, "You did a great job.", (not bad considering he fired the first two chief make-up artists within the first 4 weeks).
+I've worked with quiet gentle souls, bombasts like Michael Winner and Menachem Golan and a plethora of TV film and episodic tv directors some of whom had a vision they shared to achieve their distinctive style within a franchise.

 I often scan the usual sources to find out what's in development or pre-production and make approaches, some of which get through, or I am called directly.
 I know after all these years where I am able to do a good job and I'm sure producers and directors who know what they're looking for can pop my name in the hat if they have seen and like my work.
 Shall we meet?